djbpitt/plot/bezier/README.md

 </xsl:stylesheet>
 ```

-### 7. Get the lengths of the anchors and plot them
+### 7. Get the lengths of the handles and plot them

+We initially set the length of each handle to 20% of the length of the joining line, so that the length of the entire control line is 40% of the joining line.
+In a subsequent refinement we adjust the relationship of the length of the handles in a way that creates smoother curves.

 #### SVG